adapaaa/Data-Analyst-Job-Postings---Python/README.md

 # Data-Analyst-Job-Postings---Python

+This individual project was completed for my Master of Science in Computer Science program, as part of the course “Data Analysis, Decision Making, and Visualization.”

 Project Objective:
 The project objective is to conduct a comprehensive analysis and visualization of a dataset comprising Data Analyst job postings, sourced from Kaggle.
 This dataset serves as a valuable resource, offering a wide range of information about job